Click the headings below for more information:

 - One of the ways in which such debate can be encouraged is through having sufficient diversity on the Board, including gender and race.
 Nevertheless, diverse Board composition in these respects is not on its own a guarantee.
 Diversity can be just as much about difference of approach and experience.

-A valuable summary of current corporate governance issues is contained within Grant Thornton’s Corporate Governance Review 2016, entitled “The future of governance: one small step”.
+A valuable summary of current corporate governance issues is contained within Grant Thornton’s annual 2017 FTSE 350 Corporate Governance Review released in October.
 This report makes particular reference to the roles of NEDs in FTSE 350 companies in the UK.